 How do you track competitors on social media?

-There are many tools you can use, but of course we have to recommend Sotrender.
+There are many tools you can use, but of course we are here to recommend Sotrender.
 With our tool, you can:

 - Benchmark your competitors on many platforms such as Twitter, Facebook, Instagram, and YouTube.
 You don’t need to have an admin role to be able to analyse what and how your competition is doing.